Speech and language

 • Smile and have fun when talking to your child.

 It’s good for children to grow up learning more than one language, so if you speak another language, share it with your baby.
-Read more about learning more than one language in English, Chinese, Farsi, French, Korean, Punjabi, Spanish and Vietnamese.
+Read more about learning more than one language:

-Keep in mind that healthy vision is an important part of how your baby learns to communicate.
+Healthy vision is an important part of how your baby learns to communicate.
 If you suspect that there are problems with your baby’s eyes, contact your health care provider.
-Learn more about your baby’s vision.
+Learn more about your baby’s vision from birth to 6 months.